omega8cc/boa/docs/MIGRATE-XOCT.md

 withdrawal date it promised as `_MIG_RETIRE_DATE` (the table's deadline column shows it on retired rows), so the date stays readable after the proxy policy itself is gone.

+The deadline resolves per account.
+A date the account's record holds wins, and so does an explicit `--no-deadline`, which the record keeps as `none` (`_MIG_DEADLINE=none`, on both ends of the pair); only a record with no deadline at all takes the box default in `/data/conf/migproxy_deadline.txt`.
+A later `proxy-mode` or `proxy` run without a deadline flag keeps what the record holds, `--deadline=` replaces it, and a `--force-pinned` sweep replaces a pinned mode but keeps its deadline unless the sweep carries a deadline flag itself. `proxy-retire` clears it, so a mode declared after a retirement takes the box default again.
+The table shows `none` for an explicit no-deadline and `-` for an unset one.

 `post-mig` restores BOA runner scripts on source and reconciles migration-proxy trust from the policy records (a quiet no-op on a box holding none).